Nudge theory: Critique

-Public opinion on the ethicality of nudges has also been shown to be susceptible to “partisan nudge bias.”
+Public opinion on the ethicality of nudges has also been shown to be susceptible to "partisan nudge bias."
 Research from David Tannenbaum, Craig R. Fox, and Todd Rogers (2017) found that adults and policymakers in the United States believed behavioral policies to be more ethical when they aligned with their own political leanings.
 Conversely, people took these same mechanisms to be more unethical when they differed from their politics.
 The researchers also found that nudges are not inherently partisan: when evaluating behavioral policies absent of political cues, people across the political spectrum were alike in their assessments.

+When considering the future designers that would be creating these nudges, a study by Willermark and Islind (2022) showed that more than 50% of design students have positive attitudes towards the implementation of nudges as a form of choice architecture.
+The participants argued that "many people benefit from getting a little nudge", while about 40% have ambivalent or negative attitudes towards the concept stating that "We simply should not change the path of people's choices".

-Some, such as Hausman and Welch (2010) as well as Roberts (2018) have inquired whether nudging should be permissible on grounds of distributive justice.
-Though Roberts (2018) argued that nudges do not benefit vulnerable, low-income individuals as much as individuals who are less vulnerable, some empirical research suggests that nudges benefit low-income and low-SES people most, if anything increasing distributive justice.
+Some, such as Hausman and Welch (2010) as well as Roberts (2018) and Mrkva (2021) have inquired whether nudging should be permissible on grounds of distributive justice.
+Though Roberts (2018) argued that nudges do not benefit vulnerable, low-income individuals as much as individuals who are less vulnerable, Mrkva's research suggests that nudges benefit low-income and low-SES people most, if anything increasing distributive justice and reducing the disparity between those with high and low financial literacy.
+This research suggests that in situations where consumers lack knowledge regarding their choices and are therefore more prone to choosing the wrong one, the implementation of 'good nudges' can be ethically justified.
+The same study also states that nudges have the potential to "increase firm profits while decreasing consumer welfare."

 Lepenies and Malecka (2015) have questioned whether nudges are compatible with the rule of law.
 Similarly, legal scholars have discussed the role of nudges and the law.

 Behavioral economists such as Bob Sugden have pointed out that the underlying normative benchmark of nudging is still homo economicus, despite the proponents' claim to the contrary.

 It has been remarked that nudging is also a euphemism for psychological manipulation as practiced in social engineering.

 There exists an anticipation and, simultaneously, implicit criticism of the nudge theory in works of Hungarian social psychologists Ferenc Mérei and László Garai, who emphasize the active participation in the nudge of its target.

 The authors of a book titled Neuroliberalism: Behavioural Government in the Twenty-First Century (2017), argue that, while there is much value and diversity in behavioural approaches to government, there are significant ethical issues, including the danger of the neurological sciences being co-opted to the needs of neo-liberal economics.